-Kyogo conundrum continues to puzzle Rangers in Old Firm defeat
+'Kyogo conundrum continues to puzzle Rangers in Old Firm defeat'

 For the fourth time this year in Old Firm games, the man who came up with the most decisive moment was Kyogo.
 Michael Beale, the Rangers manager, will have nightmares about him.
 In a frenetic, error-strewn derby that was madcap in its intensity but lacking much in the way of calmness and cohesion, the Japanese stood apart in an attacking sense.

-An 88th minute equaliser at Ibrox in January, a double in a 2-1 win in the League Cup final in February, another double in a 3-2 win at Celtic Park in April - and now this.
+An 88th-minute equaliser at Ibrox in January, a double in a 2-1 win in the League Cup final in February, another double in a 3-2 win at Celtic Park in April - and now this.

 Just before the break.
 A clearing header from Connor Goldson, a header in reply from Matt O'Riley, a ball soaring over the heads of the Rangers defence and only one player alive to the possibilities.
 His finish, a first-time volley, was delicious.
 Butland didn't have a chance.
 Having missed twice earlier in the half, Kyogo relocated his ruthless touch and settled the first Old Firm game of the season.